JCog/goombotio/README.md

 `!command_name` / `command response` is the same as above.

-`cooldown` is the minimum number of miliseconds between command uses.
+`cooldown` is the minimum number of seconds between command uses.

 `userlevel` is the minimum user level required to use the command, as specified below